-The Haile mine is located 3 miles northeast of the town of Kershaw in Lancaster County, South Carolina.
-Haile includes approximately 4,552 acres of land that over nearly two centuries has had multiple waves of mining activity.
+The Haile Gold Mine is located 3 miles northeast of the town of Kershaw in Lancaster County, South Carolina.
+Haile’s mining operations includes approximately 4,552 acres of land that over nearly two centuries has had multiple waves of mining activity.
 There is still evidence of these past mining practices from placer miners, underground mining, chlorination processing, or heap leaching.

 Today’s Haile Gold Mine is a whole new operation, with new facilities and equipment, constructed to make use of state-of-the-art technology and mining practices.
 Further, we’re employing the highest standards for mitigation and remediation of environmental impact.